Guidance

 If the local DES service does not receive an opt out form it should continue to invite the individual for routine digital screening.
 By giving the advice outlined above, the service has provided reasonable opportunity for the individual to make an informed decision about declining drops and eye screening.

-The GP should be notified of any person’s decision to opt out using the programme opt out letter template.
+The GP should be notified of any person’s decision to opt out using the programme opt out process or where screening has been declined (not opted out) due to refusal of drops.

 5. Mydriatic agents